But before I can get to that two-parter, I have to slog through this two-parter.

 But I'm getting ahead of myself.

 Actually, forget the cop, let's go back to that other thing I said.
 Even if Jackie isn't going to press charges because... well, Rose is a legal adult and does have the right to run away with strangers, despite her mother's wishes...
 I'm pretty sure that Jackie wouldn't approve of Rose spending alone time on the roof with the Doctor.
-Even if she can't legally keep him away from her daughter, you'd think Jackie would fight against their alone time tooth and nail.
+Even if she can't legally keep her daughter away from him, you'd think Jackie would fight against their alone time tooth and nail.

 Except that the two need to be alone for plot reasons.
 They need to discuss pointlessly keeping the TARDIS a secret.
 And to keep Jackie away from an upcoming event, but I'm getting ahead of myself yet again.